chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< /warning >}}

-The commands require some arguments so that it can determine which types of nodes you want to remove to your HA setup from your bastion host.
-It needs the ip address of the node you want to remove as as argument when you run the command.
+The command requires some arguments so that it can determine which types of nodes you want to remove from your HA setup from your bastion host.
+It needs the IP address of the node you want to remove as an argument when you run the command.
 For example,

-- if you want to remove node of automate, you have to run the:
+- If you want to remove node of automate, you have to run the:

     ```sh
     chef-automate node remove --automate-ip "<automate-ip-address>"